zulip/zulip-gci/tasks/interactive-bots.md

 * Use `Manage Streams` to subscribe your bot (if you created one) to the following streams: `devel`, `social`, and `followup`.

-* Run the followup bot outside of your VM:
+* Run the followup bot:

   ```
   cd ~/zulip/contrib_bots
   python run.py lib/followup.py --config-file ~/.zuliprc-local
   ```

     Make sure to point to your `.zuliprc-local` file - if you have created it in a different folder than `~`, you have to point to the right folder, e.g.
     `../../.zuliprc-local`.

+    **Note:** if you're using Vagrant, make sure you run the bot **outside** of the Vagrant container.

 * Test manually that the followup bot is working on the local Zulip instance,
 by: